Previous blog:

 And now to Japanese Kit-Kats.
 As I mentioned in the introduction, the Japanese have the most varieties of this sweet bar in the world.
 It is around 300 flavors and regional varieties.
 'Kitto Kattsu' in Japanese means something like 'certain winner' or 'you'll definitely win' and therefore is Kit-Kat associated with the wish of success especially for students in the exams (on the cover of the chocolate bar is even a place to write a message).
 And since I mentioned the wooden boards with prayers and wishes in the temples, you can imagine how the Japanese love similar good luck charms.
 Kit-Kat flavors include for example: sake, green tea, strawberry, raspberry, wasabi, apple, melon, banana, soy sauce, chestnut, purple potato, orange, lemon, pumpkin or rum raisins.

-And I must not forget the Christmas flavor of butter biscuit I bought and according to instructions the bar was supposed to be toasted for a while in the microwave which would result in a fine crust on top, but unfortunately I left it there for too long...
+And I must not forget the Christmas flavor of butter biscuit I bought.
+According to instructions, the bar was supposed to be toasted for a while in the microwave which would result in a fine crust on top, but unfortunately I left it there for too long...

-The second day in Hakata, before we left for good, I went to check out the shops.
-I don't think that I need to mention that, as usual, the main station hides a huge multi-storey shopping center.
+On our second day in Hakata, before leaving for good, I took some time to explore the shops.
+I don't think that I need to mention that, as usual, the main station houses a huge multi-storey shopping center.
 In the square in front of the station Christmas markets began to grow in European style and relatively cheesy decoration.
-To give an example on the organization of Japanese people I attach photos of them waiting for taxis in front of the station.
+To illustrate just how well-organized Japanese people are, I'm including photos of them waiting for taxis in front of the station.

 Komentáre